What’s so complicated about learning how to make coffee?

 This popular form of iced coffee relies on cold water, wherein the coffee grounds sit around comfortably for up to 24 hours.
 This extracts an incredible array of flavors, every form of freshness, fruit and sweetness.

 Cold brew coffee, much like French press, is a relative of filter coffee, even though the filter isn’t used until after extraction.
 But the thing is, the grind and quantity (or the ratio of water to coffee) must be adjusted a bit more precisely for good cold brew coffee than with the press pot.

-And because the grind is finer than the standard for filter coffee machines, cold brew just doesn’t work with supermarket coffee.
+And because the grind is finer than the standard for drip coffee machines, cold brew just doesn’t work with supermarket coffee.
 It also falls flat, of course, because of the lack of any obvious flavor profile.